maaarv/dataflow_csv2parquet/README.md

 1. Create a dynamic group to include this function.
 Write a policy to allow the members of the dynamic group (your function) to access the input and the output buckets.
 1. Create an event to trigger your fn-application when a new file is uploaded to the input bucket.

-1. Create a folder on your local system with all these files appart from csv2parquet.py
-1. Follow the Oracle documentation to upload the function to a function repository and setup functions
+1. Create a folder on your local system with all these files apart from csv2parquet.py.
+Follow the Oracle documentation to upload the function to a function repository and setup functions.